manticoresoftware/manticoresearch-php/docs/indexclass.md

 # Index Class

-It's wrapper on top of the Client that simplifies working with an Index.
+It's a wrapper on top of the Client that simplifies working with an Index.

 Index provides all the operations which can be executed on an index.